 If you prefer doors that part at the center, consider either double barn doors or bifold closet doors.
 The double closet barn doors operate the same as a single, but slide to opposite sides of the opening, resting along the wall.
 Bifold doors also open in the middle but fold to each side of the closet within the framed opening.

-Tip #2: Accentuate aesthetic appeal
+Tip #2: Accentuate aesthetic appeal with sliding closet doors for bedrooms

 Beyond their utilitarian purpose, modern bedroom doors for children’s rooms can present a unique expression of individual space, while remaining connected to your home and family.